grinnell-cs/csc151-dh/_eboards/eboard13-3.md

 ### During Lab

 * Copy, paste, change is a good way to trace.
+* Micah says `any/c` means "anything" not "any character"
+    * It's "c" for "contract", which is beyond our understanding in this course.
 * I'm sorry that one (1) and el (l) look similar.
 * Strangely enough, `(*)` is `1` and `(+)` is `0`.

 ### Wrapup

+* Submit whatever you've finished at about 2:15 p.m.
+Make sure that you write `"; SAM SAID I COULD STOP HERE"` so that the grader does not attempt to look at more.
 * We have you learn tracing, in part, so that you can better understand what's happening in recursion.
 * Congratulations, you get the cheesy department sticker.
   (No, I did not design it.)
-* Submit whatever you've finished at about 11:15 a.m.
-Make sure that you write `"; SAM SAID I COULD STOP HERE"` so that the grader does not attempt to look at more.